VHDPlus/vhdplus-website/docs/components/vhdpcore_max10_lite.md

 | Price                                      | 39,99€          | 38$         | 49,95$      |

 #### As Arduino
 **IMPORTANT:** By programming the hardware with VHDP, the FPGA is much faster.
-This overview only compares the processor you can add to your fpga design.
+This overview only compares the processor you can add to your FPGA design.

 |           | VHDP Core                         | Arduino UNO    | Arduino Zero    |
 |-----------|-----------------------------------|----------------|-----------------|